Sister Dorothy Anhaiser

 Sister Annette Wagner

-Sister Annette Wagner, a native of Oklahoma, moved to Texas in 1949; she graduated from Incarnate Word Academy in Corpus Christi.
-She continued on to earn a BA in English from Our Lady of the Lake University in San Antonio.
-This was followed by certification in Pastoral Counseling from Emmanuel College in Boston.
-She has taught on all levels including adult classes for the Pastoral Institute of the diocese of Corpus Christi.
+Sister Annette Wagner graduated from Incarnate Word Academy in Corpus Christi and entered consecrated life in 1964.
+She earned a BA in English from Our Lady of the Lake University in San Antonio and an MA in Theology from Saint Mary’s University in San Antonio.
+This was followed by certification in Pastoral Counseling from Emmanuel College in Boston and certification in Spiritual Directions from St. Peter Upon the Water in the Archdiocese of San Antonio.
+She has taught on all levels of Catholic schools.

-Over her career, she has been involved with numerous occupations: she served as Vicar for Religious for the diocese and as RCIA director for St. Pius Parish in Corpus Christi.
+Over her years of ministry, she has been involved with a variety of positions: director of adult education and ministry formation for the Diocese of Corpus Christi, director of the diocesan Office for Consecrated Life, RCIA director for St. Pius Parish in Corpus Christi.
 Many of her writings have appeared in the diocesan newspapers of Corpus Christi and Brownsville.
 She has often been a presenter at workshops, conferences and retreats for faculty and parish groups.
-Within the congregation, she has been elected to several of the general councils and in 2015 she was elected as superior general of the congregation and in this capacity she is a member of several boards of directors.
+Within the congregation, she has been elected to several general councils.
+In 2016 she was installed as superior general of the congregation; in this capacity, she is a member of several boards of directors.

-During all of this involvement, Sister Annette is working on a St. Peter upon the Water Spiritual Direction Program to further enhance her many talents.
-She enjoys reading, gardening, and walking the dogs around the old Motherhouse.
+Sister Annette enjoys reading, encountering the outdoors through camping and hiking, visiting historical sites and playing table games.
 She has a great sense of humor and is always available to help others.
-In 2017, she celebrated her fiftieth year of religious profession with family, friends and the sisters.
+In 2017, she celebrated her fiftieth year of religious profession with family, friends and the Sisters.

 Sister Vianney Uyeno is a native of Hawaii who came to Texas in 1952 to join the Sisters of the Incarnate Word .
 Her first response to a vocation was: “it’s impossible.”
 And now she has celebrated her 60th anniversary as a religious.
 Once in Corpus Christi, she became one of the first groups of IW sisters to attend St. Edward’s University in Austin where she received a Bachelor’s Degree; she then followed many of the sisters on to Our Lady of the Lake University in San Antonio where she received her Master’s Degree.